nasa/cumulus-message-adapter-python/README.md

   * `cumulus_message` - the event passed by Lambda, and should be a Cumulus Message
   * `context` - the Lambda context
   * `schemas` - optional: a dict with `input`, `config`, and `output` properties.
-Each should be set to the filepath of the corresponding JSON schema file
+Each should be a string set to the filepath of the corresponding JSON schema file.
+All three properties of this dict are optional.
+If ommitted, the message adapter will look in `/<task_root>/schemas/<schema_type>.json`, and if not found there, will be ignored.

 ## Example